 To start, select 3-Layer Maps from the upper left of the Maps page.

-The page will look similar to the Maps page, with the search bar across the top and data categories above the map.
-To the left, however, you will see three legends; one for each data layer that you can add to the map.
-Unlike the Map feature, 3-Layer Maps allow you to overlay up to three thematic data layers on the map at the same time.
-Adjusting the ranges for each data layer as it is added will allow you to find only those places which meet all of the parameters.
+The page will look similar to the Maps page, with the Data and Location search bars across the top and data menus above the map.
+However, to the left you will see three legends; one for each data layer that you can add to the map.
+3-Layer Maps allows you to use up to three data layers on the map at the same time.
+Adjusting the criteria ranges for each data layer as it is added lets you find only those places which meet all of the parameters.

-Next, add a thematic data layer from a data category on top of the map.
-A legend will display to the left of the map (see example).
-In the legend for this data layer, users may; change the year, the variables, move the sliders to set the ranges, or manually enter the values for the ranges.
+Next, add a data layer from the data menu or data search bar above the map.
+A legend will display to the left of the map.
+In the legend for each data layer, users can change the year, the variable, and geography types by clicking on Edit Layer, and move the sliders or enter criteria values to set the ranges.

 - When you load the first data layer, the map will be completely purple.
 This is because the map is showing the entire range for the data layer loaded.
-You can set a specific range by moving the triangles in the slide bar or manually enter value in the fields.
-The map will then shade those places in purple which meet the parameter.
+You can set a specific range by moving the triangles in the slide bar or entering values in the fields.
+The map will then shade only those places that meet the parameters in purple.

-- Just like the legend on the maps page, users can change the year and variables used in the analytic.
+- Just like the legend on the maps page, users can change the year, variable, and geography type.
+Click on Edit Layer.

-- Some data layers on PolicyMap do not have ranges to select from but check-boxes.
-Unchecking a box will remove that indicator on the map.
+- Some data layers on PolicyMap do not have numerical ranges to set, but check-boxes for individual values.
+Unchecking a box will remove areas with that value from the shaded part of the map.

-After you have setup the criteria for a 3-Layer Map, there are a few options to save, share, and even download the data.
+After you have set up the criteria for a 3-Layer Map, you can save, share, and download the data.

-- Download Layers allows a subscriber to generate a list of all geographies and the values for those places, which met the criteria of the 3-Layer Maps.
-Learn more about Download Layers here.
+- Download Layers allows users to generate a list of all geographies which met the criteria of the 3-Layer Map and the values for those places.
+Learn more about Download Layers.